Skip to content

 fontsize_row = 8)

-The normalized counts stored in the dds can be inspected with the counts() function and saved in our results folder:
+The normalised counts stored in the dds can be inspected with the counts() function and saved in our results folder:

-# Convert the normalized counts from the DESeq2 object to a data frame
+# Convert the normalised counts from the DESeq2 object to a tibble

-# Add a column for gene names to the normalized counts data frame
+# Add a column for gene names to the normalised counts tibble

-# Convert the data frame to a tibble for easier manipulation and relocate the gene column to the first position
+# Relocate the gene column to the first position

 relocate(gene, .before = control_rep1)

-The results() function in DESeq2 is used to extract the results of the differential expression analysis.
+The results() function in DESeq2 is used to extract the results of the DE analysis.
 This function takes the dds object as input and returns a DataFrame containing the results of the analysis:

 • baseMean: the average expression level of the gene across all samples;